maxmind/getting-started-with-mmdb/blog-post.md

 ## Let's Do This

-Now we're ready to run this script.
+Now we're ready to run the script.

     perl examples/01-getting-started.pl